Fooblo

 • An alternative tool for scraping food without using physical tools

-User scenario - Student
+User Scenario - Student

 Fooblo helps students clean up more efficiently, so they can head to their next class on time.